sean-parent/notebook/better-code-class/06-concurrency.md

 <!-- #region slideshow={"slide_type": "slide"} tags=[] -->
 ## Challenge

-_Amdahl's Law_ provides an equation that limits the speedup that can be expected based on how much of our application is serialized.
+_Amdahl's Law_ provides an equation that limits the expected speedup based on how much of an application is serialized.

 $$ S_{latency}(s) = { 1 \over{(1 - p) + {p \over{s}}}} $$